Megospc/Forcell/README.md

 ## ⚙️ System Requirements
 + OpenGL 3.3 compatible GPU
-+ OpenCL 1.0 compatible GPU (only if GPU-computing enabled)

 ## 😃 Dependicies
 There are these libraries used in this project: